Texts in English

 Memories

-Names are interesting representations, especially when they remind us of something lost in our childhood memories or of something that happened in our youth.
+Names are interesting representations, especially when they remind us of something lost in our childhood memories or something that happened in our youth.
 Popcorn, e.g., has a connection with our childhood.

 But I have my special name.
 A name that reminds me, I don’t know the reason, of something sweet and special, principally because it is connected with women.